-What began as an interesting pastime turned into a serious pursuit about eighteen years ago when I decided to embark on a journey to become a better photographer.
+What began as an interesting pastime turned into a serious pursuit, many years ago, when I decided to embark on a journey to become a better photographer.

-In 2002, a good friend let me borrow his new Sony F-707 digital camera.
-I’d spend quiet weeknights roaming the streets of downtown PHX photographing everything that seemed interesting.
-I moved on to capturing aircraft at Sky Harbor, events, critters in the desert and people.
+In 2002, a friend let me borrow his new Sony F-707 digital camera.
+I’d spend quite nights roaming the streets of downtown PHX photographing everything that seemed interesting.
+I moved on to capturing aircraft, events, critters in the desert and people.
 Through consistent use of the camera and shooting a myriad of subjects under different conditions, I began to understand how the camera and light work together to produce a decent photograph.
-I soon found myself taking formal classes in photography and editing.
+Soon after, I began taking formal classes in photography and editing.

 Years later, I continue to study and learn.
 I’m grateful for every opportunity to improve as a photographer.
 Dave

 Peaceful Rest Stop - Taken many years ago at the Tlaquepaque Arts and Shopping Village in Sedona, this quiet space was discovered between two shops on the second level.
 It's one of my favorite images. (f/11, 1/60 sec, ISO 200, 24-70mm @ 58mm)

 The following equipment was used to produce the images in this site: